Seapost -> British Transatlantic Sea Post Offices

 This cancellation was first used in 1905 for a period of two years only.
 The numbered hand stamps were issued to various vessels belonging to White Star Line which had to make space available to accommodate the post office team.
 The Liverpool cancel is a double ring circular mark and will always have an allocation number (or index) at the base of the ring.

-| White Star Line "RMS MAJESTIC" | British Sea Post Office - Southampton 5 |
+White Star Line "RMS MAJESTIC" British Sea Post Office - Southampton 5

 The British Sea Post Office - Southampton

-This cancellation is known to have been used for two years from 1907 until 1908 on White Star Line ships.
+This cancellation is known to have been used for some fifteen months from 1907 until 1908 on White Star Line ships.
 While large amounts of mail were handled as each vessel sailed across the Atlantic, most of the items that survive today are from picture postcards of the vessels of the shipping line, posted on board and cancelled by the sorters.
 The Southampton mark is a single ring circular cancel and will always have an allocated number at the top of the inside just above the date.
 Following a complaint and misunderstanding regarding the USA town of Southampton (N.Y.) this cancellation had to be abandoned in favour of a new mark shown below.

-| White Star Line "RMS OCEANIC" | Transatlantic Post Office 4 |
+White Star Line "RMS OCEANIC" Transatlantic Post Office 4

 The Transatlantic Post Office